forgetfulness; loss of long-term memory.

 - our documentation explaining in detail how to use Tails,

-- our design document about Tails specification, threat model and implementation,
+- our design document laying out Tails specification, threat model and implementation,

-- the calendar holds the release dates, meetings and other events.
+- the calendar that holds our release dates, meetings and other events.